 One very special creative project I did for my mother’s 90th birthday was to create a memory book.
 In my case it was a photo album, but a scrap book of special memories would be just as special and is something that kids love to help put together.
 Something like this is not only special for our mothers, but also for those who create it.

 Another beautiful creative project for those who may not be into gardening, is to make a mother’s day plaque.
-As you can imagine there are loads of these on the internet but I particularly love this “mother and me” plaque.
+As you can imagine there are loads of these on the internet but I particularly love this “mother and me” plaque, but this DIY instruction on making plaques or stepping stones can help you get creative.

-Some of you know that after I lost my mother two years ago I started creating a special sacred space in my garden.
+Some of you know that after I lost my mother in 2015, I created a special sacred space in my garden.
 I planted roses, her favourite flower and one that is often used in memorial gardens.
-This year I am adding more decorative pots and a water feature.
+This year I added decorative pots and a water feature.
 We are all linked to our mothers in special ways that do not end with their deaths.
 Remembering, rejoicing and grieving can all become part of the creative process.

 This is not just a space to remember my own mother but one in which to sit and savour the presence of God and to honour all of those who have so richly blessed and enriched my life.